getbraincloud/braincloud-docs/docs/api/3_cc/bridge/getroomserverserviceproxy.md

-# GetHttpClientServiceProxy
+# GetRoomServerServiceProxy

-Retrieves an HttpClientService proxy object.
+Retrieves an RoomServerService proxy object.

-Documentation for the service methods can be found [here](/api/capi/httpclient).
+Documentation for the service methods can be found [here](/api/capi/roomserver).

 ## Method Parameters
 Parameter | Description